alcherk/SampleCode/Reflection/ReadMe.txt

 main.m - Main source file for this sample.
 AppDelegate.h/.m - The application's delegate to setup its window and content.
 MyViewController.h/.m - The main UIViewController containing a the UIImageView and its reflection.
+SliderCell.h/.m - UITableViewCell to host a slider, its label and value.

 Changes from Previous Versions
+1.8 - Updated to use Storyboards instead of XIBs.
 1.7 - Minor change to fix a warning related to the Architectures build setting.
 1.6 - Upgraded for iOS 5.0, now using Automatic Reference Counting (ARC) 1.5 - Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.